 Don’t be late

-This goes without saying but you’d be amazed at the number of candidates who will still turn up late to interviews.
+This goes without saying but you’d be amazed at the number of candidates who will still turn up late to interviews, regardless of it being a video or face-to-face interview.
 Punctuality is a trait that will go along way.
-Arrive promptly prior to the interview by 10 to 15 minutes, this gives you opportunity to relax, go over your notes and settle your nerves beforehand.
+Log in 10 to 15 minutes before hand, this gives you opportunity to relax, go over your notes and settle your nerves before your video interview.

 Dress to impress